This Gluten Free Pumpkin Waffles recipe is easy to make and tastes like pumpkin pie! Top with toasted pecans and maple syrup for breakfast.

 The great thing about gluten free flour is that there is no gluten so you don't need to worry about over-mixing it!

-If you feel like the batter is a little too dense simply add a bit more milk to thin it out.
+If you feel like the batter is a bit too dense simply add a little more milk to thin it out.

-To make these waffles simply preheat a waffle iron.
+These waffles are made using a waffle iron.
 You can use any type of waffle iron you like – No need for a fancy gadget here.
 I’ve used the same one for almost 20 years and it’s still going strong!

-- Once the iron is heated, pour a desired amount of the pumpkin waffle batter into the iron and shut the lid.
-Try not to overfill the waffle iron.
+- Pour a desired amount of the pumpkin waffle batter into the iron and shut the lid.
+Do not to overfill the waffle iron.

-- Cook the waffle for 3-5 minutes (each waffle iron is slightly different).
-Once the waffle is golden brown and firm it’s done.
+- Cook the waffle for 3-5 minutes (cooking times will vary depending on the type of waffle iron used).
+Once the waffle is golden brown and firm to the touch it’s done.

 Love breakfast?
 Check out these recipes!